samsung-cnct/kraken-lib/Documentation/security/README.md

 The chart `openldap` is used for authentication backend of `dex`.

 ## Endpoints
-By default, it exposes ports 30443, 30080 for `dex`.
+By default, the chart exposes ports 30443, 30080 for `dex`.
-User should use same URI which defined in config.yaml.
-And a port 31080 also exposed for phpLDAPadmin which included in `openldap`.
+The user should use same URI which is defined in the config.yaml, and port 31080 is also exposed for phpLDAPadmin which is included in `openldap`.

-To access there, following ingress configuration is required.
+To access the service, the following ingress configuration is required.
 ```yaml
 definitions:
   ...